ROUVY vs. MyWhoosh: Which App is the Right for You? (2026)

 Races & Events

 Both MyWhoosh and ROUVY support racing and event hosting.
-Notably, MyWhoosh hosted the 2024 UCI Esports Cycling World Championships and is set to host it again in 2025 and 2026.
-However, both apps currently offer a limited number of races and events due to a smaller user base than Zwift.
-It still remains the best option for e-racing—for now.
+Notably, MyWhoosh hosted the 2024 and 2025 UCI Esports Cycling World Championships and is set to host them again in 2026.
+However, both apps currently offer a limited number of races and events because of their smaller user bases than Zwift.
+It remains the best option for e-racing—for now.

 ROUVY stands out with its variety of official and unofficial races and events.
 Official events are more actively promoted, attracting more people, while unofficial races tend to have fewer participants.